SEAT electric moped: MÓ eScooter 125 on sale in the UK for £4,996

 SEAT is also offering a range of accessories for the MÓ, including a helmet, winter gloves, summer gloves, a 39-litre rear top box, a trunk support, a mobile case holder, a high protection screen, a disc brake lock, and the Cosmo Connected safety system.
 The latter is a removable and adaptable rear light for your helmet that also connects to a mobile app.
 It has an integrated brake and warning light, as well as an emergency call function in the event of an accident, along with transmission of GPS data.

-Cupra UrbanRebel concept will become entry-level electric car for 2025
+Cupra teases arrival of entry-level electric car in 2025